by Julie Wolf, Guest Writer

 About the Author:

 Julie Wolf, the sole proprietor of Qwerty Editorial, is a freelance writer and editor.
-She lives in Framingham, Massachusetts, with her husband and their three children: a ninth-grader, a high school junior, and a sophomore in college.
+She lives in Framingham, MA, with her husband and their three children: a high school sophomore, a high school senior, and a junior in college.
 She can be reached through LinkedIn at https://www.linkedin.com/in/juliewolf-editorial/.